rasmus-bn/Investegation-Reporting-02/README.md

 # Investigation & Reporting 02 - Letter frequencies
+I was given an algorithm for which I was tasked to optimize with regards to time.

 ## How I measured the performance.
 In my program I have a loop over each method 100 times.
 I ran the program 3 times on 2 different computers and I ran it from the console the console.